lsever-walter/AMFS/README.md

 # Active Magnetic Field Stabilization
 Our goal is to generate magnetic fields on the order of 3 Gauss and to stabilize these magnetic fields to within a signal-noise ratio of 1e3 for longterm drift (over the course of hours to days) and for 60Hz harmonic noise.
-This magnetic field stabilization scheme will improve stability for experiments that require stable magnetic fields.
+This magnetic field stabilization scheme will improve stability for experiments that rely on (near) constant magnetic fields.

 ## Table of Contents
 - [Motivation](#Motivation)